mxro/maxrohde-web/content/Drafts/A Framework for the Mastery of Life.md

 Purpose encompasses our quest to understand our unique role and contribution within the grand scheme of existence.
 It involves unravelling the larger meaning behind our actions, seeking clarity on our personal calling, and aligning our pursuits with a deeper sense of purpose.

 Identifying and finding purpose is a deeply personal and introspective journey.
 While religion and tradition used to provide us with clear answers (e.g. 'reach heaven by leading a virtuous life.'), many of us are left seeking a purpose with little guidance.
+A good starting point is to look at what you value or enjoy doing in life.
+For some further ideas, please see my article [Defining a Personal Purpose: A Practical Guide with Five Questions](https://maxrohde.com/2023/03/15/defining-a-personal-purpose-a-practical-guide).

 While I am currently unsure of specific techniques or practices for enhancing our mastery of purpose, I am committed to discovering and [sharing them](https://maxrohde.com/2020/05/23/finding-purpose) as I continue to explore this question.